fragcolor-xyz/shards/docs/docs/reference/shards/shards/index.md

 ### &lt;output&gt;

-The output will be a single `String`
+The output will be a single `String`.

 ### Parameters